-- Find a synonym in paragraph 5 for the word: (1) - 2.
-Find an antonym in paragraph 6 for the word: (1)
+- Find a synonym in paragraph 5 for the word: slept - Find an antonym in paragraph 6 for the word: (1) stale

-3. List the common and abstract noun from the sentence below.
+- List the common and abstract noun from the sentence below.
+(2) A barking, bouncing dog would definitely disturb the peace. - a) Common noun - b) Abstract noun - 4.
+Circle the subject and underline the predicate in the sentence below.
 (2)

-Αk parking, bouncing dog would definitely disturb the peace.

-a) Common noun

-b) Abstract noun

-4 (0)

-4. Circle the subject and underline the predicate in the sentence below.
-(2)

-Не sounded like a happy camper.
+He sounded like a happy camper.

-5. Read the sentences below and give one example for each part of speech t hat is
+Read the sentences below and give one example for each part of speech that is listed.

-0. listed.
-(5)

-(0)

-Afte er Fred moved into my bedroom, my sleepless nights began.
-He napped a lot during the

-day and got very busy at night.
-As soon as I turned off the light, Fred began to run on his
+After Fred moved into my bedroom, my sleepless nights began.
+He napped a lot during the day and got very busy at night.
+As soon as I turned off the light, Fred began to run on his exercise wheel.

-exe ercise wheel.
 Then he crunched his food, chattered and ran some more.

-a) Proper noun
+- a) Proper noun

-b) Plural noun
+- b) Plural noun

-c) Compound noun
+- c) Compound noun

-d) Adjective
+- d) Adjective

-e) Verb
+- e) Verb

-6 Write a homophone for the word that is written in hold (1)

-Write a homophone for the word that is written in bold. urt my leg and it was very sore .
-(1)
+6. Write a homophone for the word that is written in bold.
+(1)I hurt my leg and it was very sore.

-1 110 arting leg and it was very sore.

-7. Write down the countable and uncountable nouns from the sentence
+Write down the countable and uncountable nouns from the sentence below.

-below.
 (2)

-crubbed the cage with hot water, changed his litter box and washed the to owels into

-wh ich he was snuggled.
+I scrubbed the cage with hot water, changed his litter box and washed the towels into which he was snuggled.

-a) Countable noun

-b) Uncountable noun
+- a) Countable noun - b) Uncountable noun